AldaronLau/jeronlau.tk/content/reinventing-async-rust.md

 function.

 Say we don't want to start a new thread every time we want a timer future, because we'll be doing it a lot.
-Instead we'll create a library using a native Linux API, timerfd (depending on `smelling_salts`):
+Instead we'll create a library depending on `smelling_salts`, interfacing with a native Linux API, timerfd:

 ```rust
 use smelling_salts::{Device, Watcher};